robchendev/Guitardex/dynamic/audioProduction2/1-general-getting-started.md

 - Beginner; I just want to know the bare minimum (link)
 - Intermediate; I already know the basics, I want to learn how to do it specifically for fingerstyle. (link)

+### Insight blocks

+Sometimes, there will be a insight block in between the written instructional text.
+This is extra information, usually in the form of an opinion or tip.
+Reading it is optional, but it may provide additional insight to the subject.

+> Opinion: Background synths | I dont think you should use background synths with guitar audio, purely because the reason for using it is usually to make up for the lack of color in your playing.
+It makes the presentation of the guitar recording dishonest.
+If you do this, please let your audience know that you are using background synths.

+Next text

 ### Addition of new modules

 A module is a page for a single topic.
 For example, this page "Getting Started" itself is a module.
 Each module will be isolated as much as possible from others to allow for easier referencing in random order.
 Modules that have pre-requisites are written in a way that assumes you've understood the pre-required modules.